I'm a member

 Printer Friendly Version

-DESCRIPTIONThe human immunodeficiency virus (HIV-1), which causes acquired immunodeficiency syndrome, uses co-receptor proteins (either CCR5 or CXCR4) on the surface of target cells to enter and infect the cells.
+The human immunodeficiency virus (HIV-1), which causes acquired immunodeficiency syndrome, uses co-receptor proteins (either CCR5 or CXCR4) on the surface of target cells to enter and infect the cells.
 The most commonly transmitted strains of HIV-1 bind to CCR5 and are said to have “tropism” for CCR5-expressing cells.
-Over the course of infection, CXCR4-tropic HIV-1 clones emerge in some infected individuals.
-New, experimental drugs, termed co-receptor antagonists, have been designed to interfere with the interaction between HIV-1 and its co-receptors.
+Dual or mixed (D/M) tropic viruses can bind to either receptor type.
+It is estimated that around 85% of treatment-naïve patients harbor CCR5-tropic virus only, around 15% harbor D/M virus, and less than 1% are infected with CXCR4-tropic virus alone.
+CXCR4-tropic virus is associated with immunosuppression and later stages of disease.
+Co-receptor antagonists have been designed to interfere with the interaction between HIV-1 and its co-receptors.

 Maraviroc (Selzentry™, Pfizer) is the first co-receptor antagonist to be approved by the U.S. Food and Drug Administration (FDA).
 Maraviroc is a selective, slowly reversible, small-molecule antagonist of the interaction between human cell surface CCR5 and HIV-1 gp120, necessary for HIV-1 cell infection.
 Blocking this interaction prevents CCR5-tropic HIV-1 entry into cells.
 However, CXCR4-tropic HIV-1 entry is not prevented.
-Maraviroc, in combination with other antiretroviral agents, is indicated for adult patients who:
+According to the drug's original label, maraviroc, in combination with other antiretroviral agents, is indicated for adult patients who are infected with only CCR5-tropic detectable HIV-1, who have evidence of viral replication and HIV-1 strains resistant to multiple antiretroviral agents.

-The FDA-approved full prescribing information states that “Tropism testing must be conducted with a highly sensitive and specific tropism assay that has demonstrated the ability to identify patients appropriate for [maraviroc] use.”
+The currently approved maraviroc label indicates that maraviroc is indicated for combination antiretroviral treatment for adults infected with only CCR5-tropic HIV-1, without discussion of the presence of viral replication.
+The FDA-approved full prescribing information for the drug states that “Tropism testing must be conducted on a current sample with a highly sensitive tropism assay that has demonstrated the ability to identify patients appropriate for use of SELZENTRY.”
 This is because efficacy was not demonstrated in a phase II study of maraviroc in patients with dual/mixed or CXCR4-tropic HIV-1.
-Due to potential adverse effects (hepatic and cardiotoxicity), maraviroc should only be used in indicated patients.
+Due to potential adverse effects (hepatic and cardiac toxicity), maraviroc should only be used in indicated patients.

-POLICYHIV tropism testing with either the phenotypic assay or V3 population genotyping may be considered medically necessary for selecting patients for treatment with HIV co-receptor antagonists such as maraviroc.
-Patients indicated for testing:
+POLICYHIV tropism testing with either the phenotypic assay or V3 population genotyping may be considered medically necessary for selecting patients for treatment with HIV co-receptor antagonists such as maraviroc when there is an immediate plan to prescribe a coreceptor antagonist.

 Repeat HIV tropism testing during co-receptor antagonist treatment or after failure with co-receptor antagonists is investigational.